 We all also have different goals for our blogs.
 For some, it’s a wonderful way to share our passions.
 For others, it’s a way to make some extra money.
 For still others, blogging is a full~time job and income.

 Where are you on this blogging journey?
-I’m not new to blogging since Bluesky at Home is almost 3 1/2 years old.
+I’m not new to blogging since Bluesky at Home is 4 1/2 years old.
 I feel like I’ve graduated from elementary school, made it through junior high, and now I can move on to high school.

-HIgh school is where our educations get more serious.
+High school is where our education gets more serious.
 Time to buckle down.
 Yes, we want to have fun, but we also want to make good grades.

-With that mindset, in my first post of the new year, I first evaluated what I did in 2020, my 11 Blog Changes in 2020.
+With that mindset, I first evaluated what I did in 2020.
+(Here are my 11 Blog Changes in 2020.)
 Those changes allowed me to narrow down the blog areas that I really needed to focus on in 2021.
 Concentrating on those seven areas gave me a big boost.

-I’m sharing the 7 blog areas that I knew I needed to focus on this year.
-Hopefully, you will find this list helpful, use what information you can, and maybe join me on a bigger and better year.
+Hopefully, you will find this list helpful.
+Use what information you can and join me for a bigger and better 2022.

 Here is a great article from Content Creators about content.